PseudoResonance/Pixy2JavaAPI/README.md

 ---
 ## Using the API
 First create a Pixy2 camera object with `Pixy2 pixy = Pixy2.createInstance(link)` and supply the link type of your choosing.
 Next, initialize the Pixy2 camera with `pixy.init(arg)`.
-You can either omit arg, your add a value based on the link type.
+You can either omit arg, or add a value based on the link type.

 The Pixy2 can now be called on with the various provided methods as outlined in the documentation included in the code and on the Pixy2 website.